AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please add data citations to the article.
 Guidance on how to cite data is provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references).

+> [SUGGESTED] The default AEA bibtex style file does not display URLs in the bibliography.
+A workaround might be to use the slightly modified [draft style file](https://github.com/AEADataEditor/aea-de-guidance/blob/master/citations/aea-mod.bst) or the `econ` style file referenced [here](https://www.aeaweb.org/journals/policies/random-author-order).

 > [REQUIRED] Please provide complete code, including for appendix tables and figures, and identify source for inline numbers.

 > [REQUIRED] Please add a link to the full codebook to the README.